nstewart/materialize-mcp-server/README.md

 ### View Management
 - **create_view**: Create a view with the specified name and SQL query
 - **create_materialized_view**: Create a materialized view with the specified name, cluster, and SQL query
+- **list_materialized_views**: List materialized views in Materialize, optionally filtered by schema and/or cluster

 ### Index Management
 - **list_indexes**: List indexes in Materialize, optionally filtered by schema and/or cluster